 The Koke washing station is named for the Koke kebele, or town, where it is located in the Yirgacheffe district of the Gedeo Zone.
 Ally has a long-standing relationship with the family-owned Koke washing station, which was built in 2011 and has seen many improvements since 2015, when the washing station staff began providing guidance to contributing producers regarding steps to increase coffee quality.
 We have been providing feedback to Koke and sourcing with them for more than five years, and we look forward to many more years of fruitful partnership.

 The Koke station stands on the side of a hill, with coffee grown above and below the station.
-For the last three years, the Koke station managers have been separating out the higher elevation cherries for Early Goat Coffee Co., and the quality clearly shows.
+For the last three years, the Koke station managers have been separating out the higher elevation cherries for Ally, and the quality clearly shows.
 96 small scale farmers provided cherries to Koke this harvest, most of them multi-generational family farmers.

 Coffee cherries delivered to the washing station are first separated by hand to remove the less dense cherries.
 Then the remaining cherry is taken to Koke’s 89 raised beds to dry in the sun, which takes about 21 days.
 Tarps are often used to keep the coffee from drying too quickly and losing its beautiful and characteristic cup profile.
 Natural processed coffee dried with cherry is then milled to remove the husks and stored in the dry mill warehouse.
 Beans are packaged in clearly marked 60kg bags for export.